Ben-Rapkin-Oberlin/Econ312/README.md

 http://benrapkin.pythonanywhere.com/

 ## **Run Locally**
-If you would like to host the website locally, there are included bash and powershell scripts to start the project.
+If you would like to host the website locally, there are included bash and PowerShell scripts to run the project.
+These scripts will initialize the SQL database, ensure that the models have been run, and start the server.

 **Linux**
 ```